youyanggu/covid19_projections/donate.md

 If you have any questions, please don't hesitate to [contact me](/contact).

 I am very much appreciative and grateful for all of your support over the past year.
-I am [optimistic](https://youyanggu.com/blog/a-dose-of-optimism) for a better 2021.
+Without the support, I would not have been able to keep this project going for as long as I did.
+I [look forward](https://youyanggu.com/blog/a-dose-of-optimism) to a better 2021.

 With my sincerest gratitude,